risk-first/website/risks/Agency-Risk.md

 > "Morale, also known as Esprit de Corps, is the capacity of a group's members to retain belief in an institution or goal, particularly in the face of opposition or hardship" - [Morale, _Wikipedia_](https://en.wikipedia.org/wiki/Morale)

 Sometimes the morale of the team or individuals within it dips, leading to lack of motivation.
 Losing morale is a kind of [Agency Risk](Agency-Risk.md) because it really means that a team member or the whole team isn't committed to the [Goal](../thinking/Glossary.md#Goal-In-Mind) and may decide their efforts are best spent elsewhere.
-[Morale Risk](Agency-Risk.md#morale-risk) might be caused by:
+Morale failure might be caused by:

  - **External Factors**:  perhaps the employee's dog has died, or they're simply tired of the industry, or are not feeling challenged.
  - **The goal feels unachievable**:  in this case people won't commit their full effort to it.
 This might be due to a difference in the evaluation of the risks on the project between the team members and the leader.
 In military science, a second meaning of morale is how well supplied and equipped a unit is.
 This would also seem like a useful reference point for IT projects.
 If teams are under-staffed or under-equipped, it will impact on motivation too.